oracle-livelabs/weblogic/webcenter-content/wcc-records/configure-time-disposition/configure-time-disposition.md

 * Create User and add record reviewer roles

 ### Prerequisites
 This lab assumes you have:

-* A Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
-* You have completed:
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
-      - Lab: Get Started with noVNC Remote Desktop
+    - Lab: Initialize Environment
     - Lab: Event based Disposition Rule on MOU Records (Task 1 is mandatory)

 ## Task 1: Create Custom Trigger